4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 * Ensure that you have set the ``identity`` and ``s3.encrypt_key_id`` (if applicable) variables in ``config.json``.

+* Once all base stacks have finishing instantiating -- all stacks should be in state ``UPDATE_COMPLETE`` -- you can provision the application stack by doing::

+     poetry run cli provision ecs --validate --upload-change-set

-* Before executing the next stack, you need to provision a basic environment configuration.
+* Before executing the ECS stack, you need to provision a basic environment configuration.
 Do so by running the ``assure-global-env-bucket`` script.
 It will confirm some structure for you that you can approve before uploading.
 Once this is done you can execute change set on the ECS stack in the CloudFormation console.

-* Once all base stacks have finishing instantiating -- all stacks should be in state ``UPDATE_COMPLETE`` -- you can provision the application stack by doing::

-     poetry run cli provision ecs --validate --upload-change-set

 * Once the application has finishing instantiating, you can deploy the portal.
 To check that the portal is up and running, navigate to the ECS stack outputs, find the load balancer URL and go to ``/health?format=json``.